 Process payment as recurring if Would you like us to automatically renew your plan? is Yes, please auto-renew my plan each month..

-That’s all you need to set up a conditional recurring payment!
-In case you missed it above, though, we recommend testing all forms before you add them to a live page.
+Note: We recommend testing all forms before you add them to a live page.
 So be sure to check out our form testing guide for details on everything we advise testing.

 Frequently Asked Questions